Foot-Sorting for Socks: Introduction

 Let $v$ be a standardized word.
 We call $v$ a \dfn{pattern}, and we say a word $w$ \dfn{contains} $v$ if there is a (not necessarily consecutive) subsequence of $w$ whose standardization is $v$.
 For example, the word ${\bf 35}65{\bf 1}6$ contains the pattern $231$ because the standardization of the subsequence $351$ is $231$.
 We say $w$ \dfn{avoids} $v$ if it does not contain $v$.
 Note that this discussion also defines pattern containment and avoidance for permutations.
 For example, the permutation $5{\bf 34}62{\bf 1}$ contains the pattern $231$ because the standardization of the subsequence $341$ is $231$; on the other hand, $534621$ avoids the pattern $132$.

-Let us remark that each word \dfn{represents} a sock ordering (equivalently, a set partition).
+Given a word $w$ of length $N$, there is a set partition $\rho$ of $[N]$ in which each block is the set of positions at which a specific letter occurs in $w$; we say $w$ \dfn{represents} the set partition (equivalently, sock ordering) $\rho$.
 However, different words can represent the same sock ordering; an example is given by the words $1312$ and $2123$, which both represent